 Where to Eat

-Dining in Puerto Rico can be hazardous to your health, because there is no shortage of rib-sticking, gut-busting criollo specialties to challenge your appetite.
-Fortunately, it doesn't cost much to stuff yourself silly on excellent local food.
+Dining in Puerto Rico can be hazardous to your health because there is no shortage of rib-sticking, gut-busting criollo specialties to challenge your appetite.
+Fortunately, it doesn't cost much to stuff yourself silly with excellent local food.
 Here are just a few recommendations: